AssemblyAI/sentiment-analysis-on-earnings-call/README.md

 # Sentiment Analysis of an Earnings Call

-## Description

-This application shows how you can use AssemblyAI's powerful [Sentiment Analysis](https://www.assemblyai.com/blog/introducing-sentiment-analysis/) model to identify and visually display information on the sentiments expressed in a corporate earnings call.
+This application shows an example of how you can use AssemblyAI's [Sentiment Analysis](https://www.assemblyai.com/blog/introducing-sentiment-analysis/) model to identify and visually display information on the sentiments expressed in a corporate earnings call.

+To follow along step-by-step, checkout [this YouTube tutorial](https://youtu.be/kBoe56CfugY) to learn how to build an expanded version of this application that will allow you to perform similar Sentiment Analysis visualization on YouTube videos.

 ![Preview](screenshot.png)

-Check out [this tutorial](https://youtu.be/kBoe56CfugY) to learn how to build an expanded version of this application that will allow you to perform similar Sentiment Analysis visualization on YouTube videos.

-## To Run
+## Quick Setup

 * Download project files by running `git clone https://github.com/AssemblyAI/sentiment-analysis-on-earnings-call`
 * Navigate to the project folder